Chapter Ten: Signal

 CLINICAL NOTE

 Aisha is managing her capability well.
 The risk is not that she will lose control of it.
-The risk is that she will grow too comfortable with it, and the line between reading people and managing them will erode by increments she will not notice in the moment.
+The risk is that she will grow too comfortable with it, and the line between reading people and managing them, her formulation, will erode by increments she will not notice in the moment.
 She is the kind of patient who would notice it later.
 The therapeutic question is whether later is soon enough.